torquebox/torquebox.org/news/2014-12-05-torquebox-4-0-0-alpha1-released.md

 requests.
 All the other servers under test are going through the entire Rack stack.

-The merits of "hello world" benchmarks are debated already, but they do provide some valuable insight into the maximum throughput any server can possibly achieve with the simplest of Rack applications.
+The merits of "hello world" benchmarks are debatable, but they do provide some valuable insight into the maximum throughput any server can possibly achieve with the simplest of Rack applications.
 With turbocaching enabled, Raptor serves cached